-DONE AND ORDERED this $7^{\frac{15}{2}}$ day of Meptimber 2001 in Tallahassee, Florida.
+DONE AND ORDERED this 2nd day of Actober 2001 in

-Mimi A. Drew

-Director

-Division of Water Resource

-Management
+Tallahassee, Florida.

-Department of Environmental Protection
+Mimi A. Drew Director Division of Water Resource Management Department of Environmental Protection

-2600 Blair Stone Road Mail Station 3500 Tallahassee, Florida 32399-2400 Telephone (850) 487-1855 receipt of which is hereby a ckno owled dged.
-All cop ies were mail .ed before the close of business on the date below to the e pers sons listed.
+2600 Blair Stone Road Mail Station 3500 Tallahassee, Florida 32399-2400 Telephone (850) 487-1855

 FILING AND ACKNOWLEDGMENT FILED, on this date, pursuant to s.
-120.52, Florida Statutes, with the designated Agency Clerk,
+120.52, Florida Statutes, with the designated Agency Clerk, receipt of which is hereby acknowledged.
+All copies were mailed before the close of business on the date below to the persons listed.